JuliaCompilerPlugins/CodeInfoTools.jl/README.md

 ] add CodeInfoTools
 ```

 > **Note**: A curated collection of tools for the discerning `CodeInfo` connoisseur.
-The architecture of this package is based closely on the [Pipe construct in IRTools.jl](https://github.com/FluxML/IRTools.jl/blob/1f3f43be654a41d0db154fd16b31fdf40f30748c/src/ir/ir.jl#L814-L973).
+The architecture of this package is based closely on the [Builder construct in IRTools.jl](https://github.com/FluxML/IRTools.jl/blob/1f3f43be654a41d0db154fd16b31fdf40f30748c/src/ir/ir.jl#L814-L973).
 Many (if not all) of the same idioms apply.

 ## Motivation